turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 end
 ```

-You haven't yet seen the `attr_accessor` method which is used to define attributes for instances of a class.
+You haven't yet seen the `attr_accessor` method, which is used to define attributes for instances of a class.

 #### Creating Instances

-The class itself doesn't represent a student, it's the *idea* of what a student is like.
+The class itself doesn't represent a student; it's the *idea* of what a student is like.
 To represent an actual student we create an *instance* of that class.

 Imagine you're a student.
 You're not an abstract concept, you're an actual person.
 This actual person is an *instance* of `Student` - it is a realization of the abstract idea.
 It has actual data for the attributes `first_name`, `last_name`, and `primary_phone_number`.